philippe-vandermoere/terraform-provider-algolia/docs/resources/api_key.md

 The following arguments are supported:
 * `acl` - (Required) Specify the list of permissions associated to the key, the possible acls:
-  * search: Allows search.
+  * `search` Allows search.
-  * browse: Allows retrieval of all index contents via the browse API.
+  * `browse` Allows retrieval of all index contents via the browse API.
-  * addObject: Allows adding/updating an object in the index.
+  * `addObject` Allows adding/updating an object in the index.
 (Copying/moving indices are also allowed with this permission).
-  * deleteObject: Allows deleting an existing object.
+  * `deleteObject` Allows deleting an existing object.
-  * deleteIndex: Allows deleting index content.
+  * `deleteIndex` Allows deleting index content.
-  * settings: allows getting index settings.
+  * `settings` allows getting index settings.
-  * editSettings: Allows changing index settings.
+  * `editSettings` Allows changing index settings.
-  * analytics: Allows retrieval of analytics through the analytics API.
+  * `analytics` Allows retrieval of analytics through the analytics API.
-  * recommendation: Allows usage of the Personalization dashboard and the Recommendation API.
+  * `recommendation` Allows usage of the Personalization dashboard and the Recommendation API.
-  * listIndexes: Allows listing all accessible indices.
+  * `listIndexes` Allows listing all accessible indices.
-  * logs: Allows getting the logs.
+  * `logs` Allows getting the logs.
-  * see Unretrievable Attributes: Disables the unretrievabl eAttributes feature for all operations returning records.
+  * `seeUnretrievableAttributes` Disables the unretrievable Attributes feature for all operations returning records.
 * `description` - (Required) Specify a description to describe where the key is used.
 * `indexes` - (Optional) Specify the list of targeted indices.
 You can target all indices starting with a prefix or ending with a suffix using the ‘*’ character.
 For example, “dev_*” matches all indices starting with “dev_” and “*_dev” matches all indices ending with “_dev”.
 * `max_queries_per_ip_peer_hour` - (Optional) Specify the maximum number of API calls allowed from an IP address per hour.
 Each time an API call is performed with this key, a check is performed.
 If the IP at the source of the call did more than this number of calls in the last hour, a 429 code is returned.
 This parameter can be used to protect you from attempts at retrieving your entire index contents by massively querying the index.